StackVista/stackstate-docs/setup/security/rbac/rbac_roles.md

           - access-view
           - save-view
           - delete-view
-          query: "label = 'kube_cluster_name:dev-test'" # Optional, leave out when the scope should be all topology, not yet supported in the Helm chart
+          topologyScope: "label = 'kube_cluster_name:dev-test'" # Optional, leave out when the scope should be all topology
 ```

 To use it in for your StackState installation \(or already running instance, note that it will restart the API\):